nxp-mcuxpresso/mcuxsdk-examples/edgefast_bluetooth_examples/call_gateway/readme.md

 conn 202DE3C0 dir 2 ep 202DAE38
 Discover sources complete: err 0
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 4 After the message "Discover complete (err 0)!
 TBS count 1, GTBS found?
 Yes" is printed on call_terminal side.
-All feature are ready.
+All features are ready.
 5.1.
 Start the call by local.
-Enter "call_outgoing 0 <XX>:<YY>" on the call_gateway side, or enter "call_outgoing 0 <XX>:<YY>" on the call_terminal side,
+The commander is showing as "call_outgoing <telephone bearer index> <callee_URI>".
+The "<telephone bearer index>" is 0 for the application.
+The "<callee_URI>" is the callee URI.
+Enter "call_outgoing 0 <XX>:<YY>" on the call_gateway side, or enter "call_outgoing 0 <XX>:<YY>" on the call_terminal side.
+Such as the entered command line is "call_outgoing 0 tel:qq", the "<telephone bearer index>" is 0, and the "<callee_URI>" is "tel:qq" here.
 The log is following,
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
+call_outgoing 0 tel:qq
 Start a outgoing call, call index 1, callee tel:qq Audio Stream 202F0688 configured
 Audio Stream 202F0650 configured